highcharts/highcharts-vue/README.md

 Then, you can use the `Chart` component in your Vue components.

 *NOTE:*
-*If you would like to use Highcharts-Vue wrapper by attaching it using `<script>` tag in your `<head>` section of HTML document, of course it is possible and you should use one of .js files from `dist` of this package directory.
+*If you would like to use Highcharts-Vue integration by attaching it using `<script>` tag in your `<head>` section of HTML document, of course it is possible and you should use one of .js files from `dist` of this package directory.
 After that, the `HighchartsVue` object should be available from `window` scope.
 Here is the example with this way of implementation: [JSFiddle example](https://jsfiddle.net/BlackLabel/ukc2kqnb/)*

 ### Configure

 #### Options parameter
-If you've done one of the above (importing and registering the wrapper), it allows you to use the Highcharts-Vue component in your app, just by adding `<highcharts>` html element, and passing chart configuration object by its `:options` parameter, which is **required**:
+If you've done one of the above (importing and registering the integration), it allows you to use the Highcharts-Vue component in your app, just by adding `<highcharts>` html element, and passing chart configuration object by its `:options` parameter, which is **required**:

 ```html
 <highcharts :options="chartOptions"></highcharts>